sute-tamas/budget-manager-backend/README.md

 # budget-manager-backend
-A Budget Manager project for counting and analyzing family budget, and spending.
+A Budget Manager web application for counting and analyzing family budget, and spending.

+Features to do:
+- track spending by categories
+-